 What are you looking for from a financial institution?
-Perhaps you want a safe place for your emergency fund, are interested in a debit card or checking account, or would like to take out a loan.
-We offer all of that to our members and more!
-If you’re considering switching to a new financial institution, check out why PSECU might be right for you.
+Perhaps you want a safe place for your emergency fund, are interested in a debit card or free checking account, or would like to take out a loan.
+If you’re considering switching to a new financial institution, check out what we have to offer.

 PSECU is a credit union, not a bank.
-There are differences between credit unions and banks, and those differences matter to our members.
-Credit unions are not-for-profit financial institutions, meaning they aren’t focused on earning big bucks for their stockholders.
-Credit unions work to support the financial well-being of their members, who are all part owners of the organization.
+One of the main differences is that credit unions are not-for-profit financial institutions, meaning we aren’t focused on earning big bucks for stockholders.
+Credit unions work to support the financial well-being of members, who are all part owners of the organization.

-As a credit union, we’re able to offer our members benefits that banks often can’t, providing over $42 million1 in member giveback throughout 2019.
-We return surplus earnings to our members in the form of benefits such as no- or low-fee products and services, ATM rebates2, debit card rewards3, and credit card cash rewards4.
+As a credit union, we’re able to offer our members benefits that banks often can’t.
+Our surplus earnings are returned to members in the form of benefits such as low- or no-fee products and services.

 Commitment to the Community

 Our philosophy is that of “people helping people.”
-We want to help make our community stronger and give back where we can.
-Our commitment to the community can be seen through several of our programs and initiatives we host, sponsor, and support throughout the year.
-In 2019, we gave over $3 million in community support.
+We want to help strengthen our communities and give back where we can.
+Our efforts can be seen through several of the programs and initiatives we host, sponsor, and support throughout the year.

-Just one example of this is our annual scholarship program.
-We offer scholarships of up to $8,000 to members who are graduating high school seniors.
-Since 1997, we’ve provided scholarships to more than 100 students, awarding more than half a million dollars to those furthering their education.
+Just one example of this is our annual scholarship program for graduating high school seniors.
+Since 1997, we’ve provided scholarships to more than 150 students, awarding more than $750,000 to those furthering their education.

-We also have a variety of financial resources available for both members and non-members alike, including our Online Learning Center, WalletWorks resources, workshops, and a blog that offers financial tips for every stage of life.
+Additionally, we have a variety of financial tips and tools available for both members and non-members alike, including our blog, Online Learning Center, and in-person presentations.
+We also provide financial calculators and a free credit score service2 for eligible members.

 Who Can Join PSECU?

-Eligibility is easier than you think, and chances are, you’re eligible to join.
-Once you do, you can remain a member for life and take PSECU with you wherever you go, regardless of where you live, study, or work.
+Joining is easier than you think, and chances are, you’re eligible.
+Once you join, you can remain a member for life and take us with you wherever you go, regardless of where you live, study, or work.
 Check out the four paths to PSECU membership below – each one leads to the same member benefits you can enjoy for a lifetime:

-- Employee: You are a Pennsylvania state or local government employee, a municipality or school district employee, or an employee of a company that offers membership as a benefit.
+Employee: You’re a Pennsylvania state or local government employee, a municipality or school district employee, or an employee of a company that offers membership as a benefit.
 More than 1,000 employers across Pennsylvania offer PSECU membership.

-1If you use a PSECU debit card at an out-of-network ATM and get charged, we’ll rebate fees up to $20/month with direct deposit, and up to $8/month without.
+1If you use a PSECU debit card at an out-of-network ATM and get charged, we’ll rebate fees on withdrawals up to $20 per month with direct deposit, and up to $8 per month without.